cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.0-released/index.md

 In parallel with the 1.30 release, we have also shipped maintenance updates for the previous stable series.
-Both backport the security fixes above — including `search_path` pinning and SCRAM-SHA-256 password encoding — along with VPA/HPA support, primary status visibility, automatic CNPG-i plugin reloading, Kubernetes 1.36 support, the updated PostgreSQL 18.4 default, and dozens of bug fixes:
+Both backport the security fixes above — including `search_path` pinning and SCRAM-SHA-256 password encoding — along with VPA/HPA support, primary status visibility, automatic CNPG-I plugin reloading, Kubernetes 1.36 support, the updated PostgreSQL 18.4 default, and dozens of bug fixes:

 - **CloudNativePG 1.29.2:** see the